Blog · By The Packaging Vista Team · June 20, 2026

 Inserts by use case

-• Subscription & gift boxes – paperboard platforms arrange items for a styled reveal; see subscription boxes.
+- Subscription & gift boxes – paperboard platforms arrange items for a styled reveal; see custom subscription box packaging.

-• Premium products – fitted inserts in a rigid box create a true luxury presentation.
+- Premium products – fitted inserts in a premium rigid gift box create a true luxury presentation.

 How to design a great unboxing